 Cases like these are not few and far between; they’re becoming the norm.
 A recent announcement by Yale University, for instance, reported a significant rise in sexual misconduct complaints, as well as the most complaints in school history.
 The same is true at many schools across Ohio and the U.S.

-As the Education Department looks to refine and strengthen guidance for Title IX proceedings, The Koffel Law Firm will continue to protect the rights of individuals facing administrative investigations over Title IX offenses or sex crime allegations.
+As the Education Department looks to refine and strengthen guidance for Title IX proceedings, Koffel Brininger Nesbitt will continue to protect the rights of individuals facing administrative investigations over Title IX offenses or sex crime allegations.
 We offer free and confidential consultations.
 Contact us to speak with a lawyer.